Vivek7ok/E-commarce_data_analysis_/README.md

 This project analyzes a multi-table e-commerce dataset (customers, orders, order items, payments, products, reviews, and sellers) to uncover insights on revenue, customer spending, delivery performance, and seller/product performance.
 A complete data pipeline was built: **Python** for cleaning and EDA, **PostgreSQL** for business-question SQL analysis, and **Power BI** for an interactive dashboard.

 ## Objective
-The objective of this research is to learn about the processes through which the e-commerce company makes profit.
-By analyzing its sales, customers, goods offered, and orders, we try to find out what is done well and what could be improved.
-The findings will be helpful for the company to increase sales.
+The goal of this project is to find ways to grow the business and increase revenue.
+We analyze sales, customers, products, and orders to see what is working well and what needs improvement.
+These insights help make better business decisions, improve customer satisfaction, and increase profits.

 ## Dataset
 - link - https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce